Projects

 Ecologically and economically sustainable mesopelagic fisheries (MEESO)

-European Fishmeal is partner of the MEESO project funded by the EU Horizon 2020 (Blue Growth), 2019-2023.
+EFFOP was partner of the MEESO project funded by the EU Horizon 2020 (Blue Growth), 2019-2023 and contributed its expertise from the fish processing aspect and protein concentration methods

 Read about the MEESO project at the website: click here

-The EU H2020 research project has 19 partners from 10 European countries and it is coordinated by Institute Marine Research in Norway.
+The EU H2020 research project had 19 partners from 10 European countries and it is coordinated by Institute Marine Research in Norway.
 The kickoff meeting was held in Bilbao, Spain, from 24 to 26 September 2019.

 Can mesopelagic fish be used as feed sources for salmon aquaculture?